 |Production||Either by chemical process or by microbial process (Fermentation)|

-1874: Karls Scheels was the first scientist who isolated the citric acid from the lemon juice by the process of crystallization.
+- 1874: Karls Scheels was the first scientist who isolated the citric acid from the lemon juice by crystallization.

-1917: Currie reported that the Aspergillus niger can give more yield for the citric acid production at a high rate in the sugar-based medium.
+- 1917: Currie reported that the Aspergillus niger could yield citric acid at a higher rate in the sugar-based medium.

-1965: For the citric acid production, yeasts were used for the citric acid production along with the carbohydrates and alkanes as substrates.
+- 1965: For the citric acid production, yeasts were used along with the carbohydrates and alkanes as substrates.

 Production Process of Citric Acid

-The citric acid can also produce by a biochemical method.
-Citric acid produces as a primary metabolite produces by the microorganisms.
-The citric acid produces at the time of trophophase cell growth as a result of defective citric acid or Kreb’s cycle.
+In a biochemical method, citric acid is produced as a primary metabolite by the microorganisms.
+The microorganisms produce citric acid during trophophase cell growth because of defective citric acid or Kreb’s cycle.

-Therefore, for the production of citric acid, the enzymes of the Kreb’s cycle must be deactivated like an enzyme Aconitase/ Isocitrate dehydrogenase which can further break down the citric acid.
+Therefore, in citric acid production, the enzymes of the Kreb’s cycle must be deactivated like an enzyme Aconitase/ Isocitrate dehydrogenase (causes further break down of the citric acid).

 It involves the fermentation of citric acid by the use of microorganisms.
-Biological fermentation of citric acid can be carried out by the following three methods:
+The following three methods can carry out biological fermentation of citric acid:

-It also refers to as “Solid-state fermentation”.
+It is called “Solid-state fermentation”.
 The koji process was first introduced in Japan.
 It is related to the use of agro-industrial residues for citric acid production.
-In Koji process, raw materials like apple pomace, sugar cane, beet molasses etc. can be used.
-These raw materials are utilized by the Aspergillus niger.
+In Koji process, raw materials like apple pomace, sugar cane, beet molasses etc. are generally used.
+The Aspergillus niger utilizes raw materials.

-The pH and moisture content of the raw material is adjusted to 4-5 and 70% respectively.
-Then the raw material is cooled at 30-60 degrees Celsius and after that, inoculate A. niger.
-After inoculation, the medium is transferred into large trays of 3-5cm depth and incubated at 25-30 degrees Celsius for 3-7 days.
+The raw material’s pH and moisture content is adjusted to 4-5 and 70%, respectively.
+Then, cool the raw material under 30-60 degrees Celsius.
+After that, inoculate A. niger.
+After inoculation, the medium is transferred into large trays of 3-5 cm depth and incubated at 25-30 degrees Celsius for 3-7 days.

 At last, the citric acid is extracted from the fermentation tank.
-The starch content of the raw material is degraded into citric acid by the amylase enzyme of the Aspergillus niger.
-The koji process does not require the substrate pre-treatment because the trace elements do not affect the production of citric acid.
+The raw material’s starch content is degraded into citric acid by the amylase enzyme of the Aspergillus niger.
+The koji process does not require the substrate pre-treatment because the trace elements do not affect citric acid production.